ShotgunCrocodile/mechabellum_replay_parser/README.md

 +------+-----------------------------------+----------------------------------+
 ```

+# Stats calculator

+Started a calculator to aggregate information about a player or a replay.
+Ideally I would like to have the script extract all the data
+into a record format that could be fed into a sqlitedb.
+From there I could add a some scripts here that make accessing the db
+simple.
+For now though the stats.py simply extracts the only thing I was interested at the time and prints it out.
+If I get interested
+in additional stats I may go through the effort to export to a database.

 # Contributing

 Theres a lot still missing so feel free to make a pull request too add something.